 So the rule is, the lower, denser the carpet texture is, the more aggressive the brush that can be used.
 The zebra brush is best for low loop pile and low cut pile carpet.
 The higher, less dense the carpet texture is, the softer the brush that should be used.
 The gold and white are best for high cut pile carpet.
 The use of these brushes applies to all carpets, whether installed in a commercial facility or in a residence.
 A good test is to run the back of your hand over the carpet, does it feel soft or harsh to the touch?

-Soiling conditions – if the carpet is heavily soiled, a stiffer brush will deliver better results, but it is always important to be aware of the effect of the brush on the texture – there is a compromise between cleaning result and texture change.
+If the carpet is heavily soiled, a stiffer brush will deliver better results, but it is always important to be aware of the effect of the brush on the texture.
+There is a compromise between cleaning result and texture change.

-Process – since daily Extractor-Vacuuming is a frequent activity, it is best to use the less aggressive white brushes for that purpose.
-The zebra brushes tend to wear faster than the white, so using them only for restoration cleaning is a replacement cost savings issue.
+Since daily Extractor-Vacuuming is a frequent activity, it is best to use the less aggressive white brushes for that purpose.
+Zebra brushes tend to wear faster than the white.
+Using them only for restoration cleaning is a replacement cost savings issue.

 Every machine used for commercial premises should have a set of white brushes and a set of zebra brushes.
 While machines sold for residential use should have a set of white brushes and a set of gold & white brushes.

 Remember, a set of red brushes will be needed if cleaning unsealed grout or other hard floors is part of your plan.